kpalmvik/bikelanes-se/README.md

-# bikelanes
+# bikelanes-se
+A Swedish version of [Bikelanes](https://github.com/andrewjtimmons/bikelanes) by [andrewjtimmons](https://github.com/andrewjtimmons).

 Maps of bike lanes contrasted with car lanes

-Go to andrewjtimmons.github.io/bikelanes to see it live.